Finding out that someone you’ve trusted for years is basically a stranger is a massive shock to the system.

 If this person was a significant part of your life, you might feel a profound sense of loneliness and isolation after the discovery.
 You might miss their company, their support, and the shared experiences you had together.
 It’s important to reach out to friends, family, or a therapist for support during this difficult time.

-10. Anxiety and fear.
+10. Anxiety and fear

 You might feel anxious about the future and fearful of being hurt again.
 You might have difficulty trusting new people or relationships, and you might be more cautious and guarded in your interactions.
-This anxiety and fear can be overwhelming, but it’s important to remember that it’s a natural part of the healing process.
+The anxiety and fear can be overwhelming, but it’s important to remember that it’s a natural part of the healing process.

 11. Loss of trust in people